LandonBayer/cantileverPrinter-/journal.md

 Now I really started putting this project together and making some major changes and polishing pieces as we go.
 Once again, let's run through them all:
 - Set the two motors to equal spacing from the linear rails so the X and Y axis are identical in mounting and belting
 - Created belt clamps for the XY axis, which I will also use on Z soon
-- Designed the mounting for the rails to the canteliever rails as well as the toolhead gantry mounting piece(s)
+- Designed the mounting for the rails to the cantilever rails as well as the toolhead gantry mounting piece(s)
 - Added an E3D V6 hotend and began designing attachment parts for it
 - Added a 4010 blower fan for part cooling, mounting TBD
 - Finalized the overall system and layout